2bit-software/gogo/docs/notes.md

 If I keep gogo as the go function runner, and "gadget" for the task runner, I can have a mode in "gogo" that allows you to do:
 `gogo gadget <thing>` and it'll just call the gadget version of the thing.
 Just for fun.

+## Variable checking that needs to occur
+We need to make sure that no variables are named "help" or "h" Also need to check that no ctx().var(<name>).Name() contains no space